NIVANorge/Milkys2_pc/Apps/Apps_overview.md

     - Goes from project towards parameters (cannot search for parameter first)
     - Select first project, then stations and/or years (but needs one of them), then parameter
     - Can be made a bit quicker if samples are selected using a join in the database

+* Notes for Milkys app:
+    - Menu for parameter group + menu for parameter + station type (species/tissue) station
+    - That menu shold be in left margin
+    - Overview plot for levels (boxplot) + boxplot for EQS if possible (showing trends in some way?)
+    - Overview plot for trends (short/long)
+    - Stations sorted from N to S (prioritized before showing all old stations)
+    - Median numbers in add. to graph - show less-thans
+    - PROREF + EQS + long + short trend (this year + last year)
+    - Time series graph w/ ability to see only last x years
+    - Map
+    - Matrix plot (scatter) for parameters within parameter group
+    - Download button